awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/consulting-partner-info.md

 The publishing process for this offer can take up to 45 minutes to complete\.
 Once complete, the offer will be visible on the Manage Offers page\.

-## Accepted Offers<a name="consulting-partner-after-submitting-form"></a>
+## Accepted offers<a name="consulting-partner-after-submitting-form"></a>

-After the subscriber accepts the private offer from the consulting partner, the offer and any disbursement of funds occur in the same manner:
+After the buyer accepts the private offer from the consulting partner, the offer and any disbursement of funds occur in the same manner:

-1. AWS Marketplace invoices the subscriber on their existing AWS bill per the terms of the private offer\.
+1. AWS Marketplace invoices the buyer on their existing AWS bill per the terms of the private offer\.
 If the private offer is extended to a linked account, the invoiced amount appears on the payer account associated with that linked account\.

-1. The subscriber pays their AWS bill in accordance with the net payment terms that they agreed to with AWS\.
+1. The buyer pays their AWS bill in accordance with the net payment terms that they agreed to with AWS\.
 The private offer process enables custom terms for each transaction, but net payment terms aren't customizable\.

-1. After AWS receives payment from the subscriber, AWS disburses payment to you and the ISV\.
+1. After AWS receives payment from the buyer, AWS disburses payment to you and the ISV\.
 The ISV receives the wholesale cost minus the AWS Marketplace fee\.
 You receive your markup minus the AWS Marketplace processing fee\.
 All fees are percentages applied to the transaction amounts listed\.
 If you're not sure of the fee percentages and need this information for quoting purposes, contact your AWS Marketplace channel account manager\.
 If you don’t know who that is, email the AWS Marketplace channel team at aws\-mp\-channel@amazon\.com, and someone on the team will respond to you within 24 hours\.

 1. AWS Marketplace provides electronic reports to the ISV and to you using the [AWS Marketplace Management Portal](https://aws.amazon.com/marketplace/management)\.
 These reports have the following differences depending on the type of private offer:
    + For recurring discount private offers, the ISV sees you as the buyer and you see the subscriber as the buyer